Lumbini pillar inscription

 The Lumbini pillar inscription, also called the Paderia inscription, is an inscription in the ancient Brahmi script, discovered in December 1896 on a pillar of Ashoka in Lumbini, Nepal by former Chief of the Nepalese Army General Khadga Shamsher Jang Bahadur Rana under the authority of Nepalese government and assisted by Alois Anton Führer.
 Another famous inscription discovered nearby in a similar context is the Nigali-Sagar inscription.
-The Lumbini inscription is generally categorized among the Minor Pillar Edicts of Ashoka, although it is in the past tense and in the ordinary third person (not the royal third person), suggesting that it is not a pronouncement of Ashoka himself, but a rather later commemoration of his visit in the area.
+The Lumbini inscription is categorized among the Minor Pillar Edicts of Ashoka, and is a commemoration of his visit in the area.
+Lumbini was made a World Heritage Site by UNESCO in 1997.

 Discovery of the pillar

 Ancient historical records of the Buddhist monuments of the region, made by the ancient Chinese monk-pilgrim Faxian in the early 5th century CE and by another ancient Chinese monk-pilgrim Xuanzang in the 7th century CE, had been used in an effort to search for the place of birth of Gautama Buddha, said to be in Lumbini, and his ancient city of Kapilavastu.
 The Lumbini pillar itself, set up where the Buddha was born, was mentioned by Xuanzang, who said that it was surmounted by the sculpture of a horse and that it had been broken in half, but he never mentioned the presence of an inscription, which, according to Vincent A. Smith, may already have been hidden by the time he visited in the 7th century.
 The description by Xuanzang adds that the pillar was split in two and fallen on the ground at the time he saw it.

 The pillar was supported underground by a brick base, which according to Vincent A. Smith had to be of a comparatively more recent date.
 He suggested that the fallen pillar had been re-erected at the time of the Buddhist Pala dynasty, in the 11th or 12th century.

 The existence of the stone pillar itself was already known before the discovery: it had already been reported to Vincent A. Smith by a local landowner named Duncan Ricketts, around twelve years before (circa 1884).
-Rubbings of the Medieval inscriptions on top of the pillar had been sent by Ricketts, but they were thought of no great consequence.
-Führer has also heard about the pillar in 1895, while he was investigating the nearby Nigali-Sagar pillar.
+Rubbings of the medieval inscriptions on top of the pillar had been sent by Ricketts, but they were thought of no great consequence.
+Führer has also heard about the pillar in 1895, while he was investigating the nearby Nigali Sagar pillar.